The Banking Regulation Review: Liechtenstein

 Banks are organised as public companies (companies limited by shares or joint-stock companies).
 Shares are normally registered shares, to comply with the duty to identify shareholders for fit and proper evaluation (see below).

-Pursuant to Article 22 of the BA, banks and investment firms must be organised in accordance with their business profile and business cases, and require:
+Pursuant to Article 22 of the Banking Act (BA), banks and investment firms must be organised in accordance with their business profile and business cases, and require:

 - a board of directors responsible for overall direction, supervision and control;